keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

 It extracts MailChimp campaigns together with the `send-checklist` items and campaign `content`.
-However, there are some parts of the content resource you are probably not interested in; also,the table contains duplicates.
+However, there are some parts of the content resource you are probably not interested in.
+Also,the table contains duplicates.

 ***Technical note on duplicates:** If you examine the job events, you will see the request `GET /3.0/campaigns/f7ed43aaea/content?count=1&offset=0` sent.
 That is to say, the